Spring = flower season!

 how 2 view

 Most Western Cape flower locations are easily accessible to all Cape Town visitors and a day trip or mountain hike can provide the perfect opportunity to fill up your flower tank.
 Self-drives are an option, but for the full experience, we’d suggest a guided day tour from Cape Town to give you the chance to keep your eyes fixed on the flowers while your guide does the driving!

 We’re also experts in all the flower viewing tips (who knew it was so complex?) like making sure to follow the sun so that the flowers are always looking “at you” instead of away from you and how to avoid the crowds of fellow flower lovers!
 If you’re looking for a more in-depth floral excursion beyond the West Coast region, we’d suggest an escorted multi-day flower tour in the Cederberg region.
 These tours book up months in advance, so we recommend you plan this one early!

-As you know by now, South Africa, and particularly the Cape region, is blessed with a completely unique floral diversity and we’re serious about conserving that diversity!
-As a tour operator, we’re well aware that our environment is a massive component of every magical moment we offer to our travellers, which is why we place an equally massive focus on the importance of conserving and respecting our environment.
-We've partnered with Greenpop over the years to ensure we’re doing our bit to conserve the gift we’ve been given and make sure it will still be as beautiful for the many generations to come!
-We plant trees with Greenpop on a monthly basis to help offset our carbon footprint and contribute to their Fynbos for the Future Urban Greening Project.
+South Africa, and particularly the Cape region, is blessed with a completely unique floral diversity.
+As a tour operator, we’re well aware that our environment is a massive component of almost every magical moment on tour.. that's why our focus has always been to conserve and respect the environment.
+We've partnered with Greenpop over the years to ensure we’re doing our bit to protect our beautiful nature-rich country.
+We plant trees with Greenpop to help offset our carbon footprint and also promote and contribute to the Fynbos for the Future Urban Greening Project.